tamulib-dc-labs/docs/docs/source/applications/avalon/avalon_importing_entities.rst

 Updating Access Control
 --------------------

 To change the access of some items, go to Manage > Manage Content.
 Click on your collection, then select "List All Items".
-Select all items you wish to publish.
+Select all items you wish to change access for.
 Then, go to the "Selected Items" option on the menu, and click on the "Update Access Control" button.